• Latest

 Why do people spend so much on divorce?

 There are several reasons why people spend so much on divorce.
 First, the process of divorce can be very complicated and expensive.
 There are often legal fees to pay and the cost of hiring a lawyer.
-Additionally, a settlement may cost, which can be very costly depending on the circumstances.
+Additionally, a settlement may be costly, which can be very costly depending on the circumstances.

 How to keep divorce costs down